Have a question?

 When I see the word Angus at restaurants or retail stores, does that mean it is CAB brand product?

 Not necessarily.
 Unless you see the distinctive phrase Certified Angus Beef ®—those three words— or our shield logo, you can’t be sure.
-There are 140-some USDA-certified programs.
-Of those, 97 are Angus programs but only 39 are Premium Choice.
+There are 160-some USDA-certified programs.
+Of those, more than 81 are Angus programs.
 Only one of them is owned by members of the American Angus Association and available through major packers to markets in more than 50 countries.
-Today, about one-third of black-hided animals make CAB’s 10 specifications.
+In 2021, about 36.8% of black-hided animals met CAB’s 10 specifications.
 Packers want to do something with all the cattle USDA has already identified as Angus-type, so when they don’t make the brand there is a wide variety of programs they might fall into.
-You may see Angus at Wal-Mart or McDonalds, but not the CAB brand.
+You may see Angus at Wal-Mart or McDonalds, but not the Certified Angus Beef ® brand.
 If you want to be sure, visit our consumer website.